Collaborations are a wonderful thing, especially when you’re teaming up with the delightful, inspiring and talented Kate Allen Fox.

 Illustrator, Laurie Smollett Kutscera, is also a writer, whose debut middle-grade novel, Misadventures of a Magician’s Son, was recently released by Blue Whale Press.
 She studied Fine Art and Children’s Book Illustration at Queens College, CUNY and is an award winning graphic designer.
 Laurie lives on the north shore of Long Island with her husband and rescue dog, Cody.

 Even Heroes Feel Sad: Fighting Coronavirus Together written by Kate Allen Fox and illustrated Laurie Smollett Kutscera, provides information for children, while also acknowledging the feelings they may have during this pandemic.
 Great attention was paid to ensuring its scientific accuracy, while also creating an enjoyable and comforting read for kids ages 6—9.
-Kate and I are thrilled to share this free downloadable e-book!

 There’s nothing like a little magical escapism to chase away the bad news in the world.
 Middle school is hard enough, but more so for Alex.
 He’s in a new town after his famous magician father passed away attempting to create a new trick.
 When Alex discovers a magical deck of playing cards his dad left him, the adventure begins and what he knows about magic changes forever.